retchohrips/nixdots/README.md

 There are no doubt too many sources to list!
 However, here are a few:

+- The whole structure of my dots is _heavily_ based on [notashelf's](https://github.com/NotAShelf/nyx).
+Many comments and sections of code have been copied directly.
 - [LibrePhoenix](https://www.youtube.com/@librephoenix/videos)
+- My neovim config is heavily inspired by [Neve](https://github.com/redyf/Neve)
 - Soooo many people on [r/unixporn](https://reddit.com/r/unixporn)!